rahulbarhate/Face-Recognition-and-Emotion-Analysis/README.md

 ```

-‘resultt’ is a variable which stores all the required data entries after querying the database according to the input provided.
+- ‘***resultt***’ is a variable which stores all the required data entries after querying the database according to the input provided.

 If the input is only an Actor name then result is stored with all the entries having actorname as the given name.
 resultt=(db.session.query(Actor,Object).filter(Actor.actorname==Query[0]).all())